Skip to content

 sunscreens - La Boite à Grains

-Anticipation: the key to a long-lasting tan
+Anticipate: the key to a lasting tan

 Apply appropriate sun protection

-Even if your skin is well-prepared, physical or natural sun protection remains essential, especially during the most intense hours (11am-4pm).
+Even if your skin is well prepared, physical or natural sun protection remains essential, especially during the most intense hours (11 a.m.–4 p.m.).

 In store:

-Cover smart
+Cover smartly

 Drink more than usual